Authored by the expert who managed and guided the team behind the Australia Property Pack

 Does a property price drop look likely in Tasmania as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Tasmania over the next 12 months is low, as supply remains constrained and demand is supported by interstate migration and tight rental conditions.
+As of early 2026, the likelihood of a meaningful property price decline in Tasmania over the next 12 months is low, because dwelling values are rising steadily (about 7% annually in Hobart), vacancy rates are extremely tight, and listing volumes have dropped sharply.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Tasmania.